Frequently Asked Questions

 Yes, your main checking account can be linked to multiple deposit accounts for overdraft protection.
 If you have more than one eligible account that could serve as overdraft protection for your checking account, you will need to designate the access order for each account.
-You can always change the order of the linked accounts for overdraft protection by contacting our Customer Service Department at 1-800-922-8742, or by visiting your local Tri Counties Bank branch.
+You can always change the order of the linked accounts for overdraft protection by calling 1-800-922-8742 or by contacting your local branch.

 Can I change my overdraft protection linked account(s)?

 Yes.
-You can change the linked account for overdraft protection by visiting your local Tri Counties Bank branch.
+You can change the linked account for overdraft protection by calling 1-800-922-8742 or by contacting your local branch.